somerandomusername73/yagna/test-utils/linux-test-scripts/test1/README.md

 on separate machines, or in separate docker containers.

 # Running the test scenario using wrapper scripts

 ## Setup

-Run the `setup_nodes.sh` to create data directories for the provider and requestor daemons and to generate the node identities:
+Run `setup_nodes.sh` to create data directories for the provider and requestor daemons and to generate node identities:
 ```
 $ ./setup_nodes.sh
 ```